Slow Cooker Barbecue Meatballs

 ingredients for slow cooker bbq meatballs recipe on a table.

-• Frozen homestyle meatballs: Pick up a bag from the freezer section of your local grocery store or make a batch of homemade meatballs.
+Frozen meatballs: Pick up a bag of the homestyle (or plain) variety from the freezer section of your local grocery store or make a batch of homemade meatballs.

-• Use your favorite barbecue sauce in this recipe and also you can use flavored barbecue sauces such as chipotle or spicy.
-I also have a really delicious recipe that uses grape jelly to make Slow Cooker Grape Jelly Meatballs.
+Any Flavor: Use your favorite barbecue sauce in this recipe and also you can use flavored barbecue sauces such as chipotle or spicy.

 overhead of bbq meatballs in a slow cooker.

-• For a heartier meal, serve the meatballs over mashed potatoes or rice for a comforting dinner.
-Pair them with my slow cooker mashed potatoes recipe for a complete, satisfying meal.
+Main Plate: For a heartier meal, serve the meatballs over mashed potatoes or rice for a comforting dinner.

-• You can also turn them into sandwiches by adding them to slider buns or hoagie rolls.
-Top with cheese or your favorite sauce for a delicious, easy meal similar to my slow cooker meatball subs recipe.
+Sandwich: You can also turn them into sandwiches by adding them to slider buns or hoagie rolls.
+Top with cheese or your favorite sauce for a delicious, easy meal.

 serving of slow cooker bbq meatballs on top of mashed potatoes on a plate.